tidyverse/readxl/revdep/problems.md

 ## In both

-*   checking package dependencies ...
-ERROR
+*   checking dependencies in R code ...
+NOTE
     ```
-    Package required but not available: ‘devtools’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
+    Namespaces in Imports field not imported from:
+      ‘V8’ ‘devtools’ ‘formatR’ ‘gdata’ ‘rhandsontable’ ‘shinythemes’
+      ‘sqldf’
+      All declared Imports should be used.
     ```

 # plotGrouper